 Lunch is scheduled at the restaurant upon booking.
 For some reason, they didn’t have my booking time and they tried to make me go super early.
-I ended up squeezing in around 2 pm.
-I ordered a cocktail and olives from my seat and enjoyed the people watching.
+We ended up squeezing in around 2 pm.
+I ordered a cocktail and olives from my seat and enjoyed the people-watching.

 You can see rates for chairs, umbrellas, and more here.

 The Luigi Beach Club was right next to Fontelina on the other side.
 I reserved a chair online in advance.
 I had two days and canceled one before I checked out the beach club.
 Also, I fully regret it because it was one of my favorite days.
 The wifi didn’t work, the drink menu was non-existent, and you just had to tell them what you wanted.
 It was so different from Fontelina as terms of service.

 But for some reason being able to completely unplug right next to the water was exactly what I needed.
 I arrived early and was able to ask for a chair away from the crowd.
 Then, I laid in a beach chair and listened to the waves, napped, ordered a drink, and went back to napping.
 I was completely unplugged for almost 7 hours and it was so good for me!!

 Lunch was here!
 The dreamiest most Italian beach set up I could imagine with the checkered table cloths.
 I arrived before the crowds and they were kind enough to let me take a photo.
 This is one of my favorite photos and is printed large in my home.
 It is also available for purchase in The Print Shop.